 Well, with PocketSmith, most of the major New Zealand banks are included.
 So the question has to be asked, how did we get so lucky that this brilliant bit of software included New Zealand?
 It caters to Canada, UK, Australia as well as other global banks.
 But why NZ?

-Well, the answer is that this mass of beautiful code is based right here.
+Well, the answer is that this collection of beautiful code is based right here.
 Well not here, for most of us.
 Dunedin.
 It shouldn't come as a surprise given Xero's rise to fame.

-And frankly, starting an affordable budgeting app in a town represented mainly by paycheck-to-paycheck students, is little short of genius.
+And frankly, starting an affordable budgeting app in a town represented mainly by students spending 60% of their income at the pub, is little short of genius.